About LLCs and Expectations

 At least once a Block, all LLCs will send their Representative, or designated alternate, to a LLC-wide meeting to discuss program topics, questions, receive news from the College, and coordinate efforts such as the LLC Expo or larger community service.

-An LLC may consist of a minimum of four students and a maximum of eight.
-Housing will be in Smith Hall and some of our surrounding houses and apartments.
+Housing will be primarily in Smith Hall.
+A pair of surrounding houses are also used for legacy groups.
 Each Community is responsible for filling every space allotted to their group with a member of their Community prior to the start of the general housing selection process.
-A double room will not be assigned to only one member of the Community.
-Once rosters are submitted, members of an LLC are not allowed to participate in other housing lotteries.
+Smith Hall suite's maximum occupancy is 8 residents, except for the RA suite which is 7.
+Smith Hall does not offer single rooms.
+Once the Declaration of Acceptance & Housing Preference Form is submitted, members of an LLC are removed from the year's remaining housing lotteries and are not allowed to participate in any remaining housing selection processes.

 All LLC members are expected to adhere to all college policies.
 Any LLC harboring concerns about a member committing violations has the recourse to report this behavior to Residence Life for assistance, including the potential removal of a member from the LLC.

-If an LLC loses a member at any point after submitting their official roster, regardless of circumstance, the group will be granted the privilege to first fill the space with a member they select within a two week grace period after the vacancy occurs.
-After the 2 week grace period the vacant space can be assigned at the discretion of Residence Life if the student is eligible per the College residency requirement and Residence Life policies.
+If an LLC loses a member at any point during the year after submitting their official roster, the group will be granted the privilege to first fill the space with a member they select within a two week grace period after the vacancy occurs.
+All proposed new members must be approved by the Coordinator of Living & Learning Communities prior to the student moving in.
+After the 2 week grace period, the vacant space can be assigned at the discretion of Residence Life if the student is eligible per the College residency requirement and Residence Life policies.